JoreisPy/background_rotator/README.md

 # Flask Image Rotator

 This is a Flask app that serves a list of images and rotates them every `rotation_time` minutes.
-The list of image URLs is stored in a `config.yml` file, which can be easily edited to add or remove images.
+The list of images is stored in a `config.yml` file, which can be easily edited to add or remove images.

 ### Installation